Skip to main content

 3 mentions Positive Neutral Negative

-The game's optimization has been criticized, with users noting dated visuals and performance issues, particularly in specific areas like room six.
-Additionally, there are concerns about settings not saving between sessions, further impacting the overall experience.
+The game suffers from noticeable performance issues, particularly in certain areas like room six, suggesting suboptimal optimization.
+Additionally, some settings problems, such as options not saving between sessions, further impact the overall experience.

 • “The game looks very dated, so it must be an optimization issue.”